-Spectrum routers are known to have numerous issues that can be solved by resetting your router.
-To reset the spectrum router, first, unplug it from the power source, then hold down on the reset button for 5 seconds and then plug it back in a while still holding down on the button.
+Spectrum routers have numerous issues that can be solved by resetting your router.
+First, to reset the spectrum router, unplug it from the power source, then hold down on the reset button for 5 seconds, and then plug it back in while still holding it down.

-After 60 seconds, plug it back in and see if you have a connection to your network again.
-If not repeat these steps until you get a connection to your network again.
+After 60 seconds, plug it back in and see if you can reconnect to your network.
+If not, repeat these steps until you get a connection to your network again.

 How Often Should I Reboot My Spectrum WiFi Router?

 Don’t worry about rebooting your Spectrum WiFi router too often.
-Some people say that you should reboot it every once in a while, or maybe once every couple of months.
-However, there are instances where a reboot will help irrespective of when you had your previous reboot.
+Some people say you should reboot it every once in a while or maybe once every few months.
+However, there are instances where a reboot will help, irrespective of when you had your previous reboot.